Healthdirect Free Australian health advice you can count on.

 No matter which brand you are prescribed, diazepam works in the same way to treat your condition.

-What are the possible side effects of diazepam?
+What are the possible side effects or risks of diazepam?

 All medicines have benefits but also the risk of side effects.
-Diazepam helps most people with anxiety but some people have side effects.
+Diazepam is able to help people with anxiety.
+However, some people experience side effects.

 There are other rare side effects.
-Tell your doctor at once or go to the emergency unit of your nearest hospital if you experience any of these symptoms:
+Tell your doctor at once or go to the emergency department of your nearest hospital if you experience any of these symptoms:

 This is not a full list of side effects for diazepam.
 For more information about diazepam, speak to your doctor or pharmacist.
 You can also read the Consumer Medicines Information (CMI) leaflet about diazepam.